canonical/k8s-snap/docs/src/reference/community.md

 Our documentation is extremely important to us and is actively maintained by the entire team.
 That doesn't mean that it can't be improved though.
-Every page in the documentation has an "Edit this page" link in the top right which takes you to Github to make small changes.
+Every page in the documentation has an "Edit this page" link in the top right which takes you to GitHub to make small changes.
 For larger contributions, please see the [Contributing guide].

 **Our commitment to you**: Comments are usually read daily and we are really